Tips for Making Disney Dining Reservations at Walt Disney World

 Steakhouse 71 Burger

-…and a backup plan!
+Have a Disney Dining Reservation plan…and a backup plan!
 Know which restaurants you’d like for which days, an estimated time, and preferably a backup if you don’t get your first selection.
 You can always make changes later if your first choice becomes available again.
 Disney recently changed its policy to allow for dining cancellations 2 hours before the reservation time.
 So, if something better comes up, you have plenty of time to switch.

 Cinderella's Royal Table at Disney World

-I am very visual person.
-I like charts and graphs, and yea that might be a little bit nerdy.
-But in the case of making dining reservations at Walt Disney World, it’s actually extremely helpful.
-I make a chart that includes which reservation should be made first and which date, second and so on.
-That way if my first selection isn’t available, I can immediately move on to the next reservation without wasting any time to think about it.
-Whether or not you choose to make a chart, make sure you know the order in which you want to book.
+Keep in mind too, that sometimes just changing the date of your reservation could get you the booking.
+Whether or not you choose to make a list, make sure you know the order in which you want to book.
 Wasting that first minute on a reservation you could easily get later on, like Liberty Tree Tavern or Whispering Canyon, could mean losing out on your first choice.

 Topolino's Terrace Breakfast